Welcome to VitisGen

 Funding for VitisGen "Accelerating grape cultivar improvement via phenotyping centers and next generation markers" was provided by a Specialty Crop Research Initiative Competitive Grant, Award No. 2011-51181-30635, of the USDA National Institute of Food and Agriculture.
 This site is hosted at Cornell University.
 Copyright © 2013.

-VitisGen2 The VitisGen2 project, started in 2017, continues research and outreach efforts started with the first VitisGen project.
-Click here to go to the VitisGen2 website.
-Funding for VitisGen2 is provided by a Specialty Crop Research Initiative Competitive Grant, Award No. 2017- 51181-26829, of the USDA National Institute of Food and Agriculture.
+Funding for VitisGen3 is provided by a Specialty Crop Research Initiative Competitive Grant, of the USDA National Institute of Food and Agriculture.

 What is VitisGen?